GEAR CHECKLIST: Three Capes Track

 • Backpack liner or cover to keep everything dry.
 If you go with an Osprey pack, the medium-sized Osprey Ultralight Raincover packs down into its own stuff sack until you need it.
 We also carry other Pack Accessories.

 • Day pack.
 On Day 3, you can leave your main backpack at the cabin and walk out to The Blade at Cape Pillar before turning back to pick up your things for the next leg.
-Take something that's lightweight and can pack down to fist-size, like the Sea to Summit Ultra-Sil Day Pack or the Osprey Ultralight Stuff Pack.
+Take something that's lightweight and can pack down to fist-size.

 • Personal identification - licence or passport.